The legendary Dave Lombardo

 Lombardo, most famous for his work with Slayer, is one of the most influential and highly praised drummers in the world.
-The story of Dave Lombardo is in the same time also story of creation and rise of metal music, which is by itself enough to earn him a place among the stars.
+The story of Dave Lombardo is the story of the creation and rise of metal music, which is by itself enough to earn him a place among the stars.

-Slayer, together with Metallica, Anthrax, and Megadeath formed the notorious “Big Four” or “The Four Horsemen” of metal music and are holding that title since the ’80s and rise of metal music throughout the world.
+Slayer, together with Metallica, Anthrax, and Megadeath formed the notorious “Big Four” or “The Four Horsemen” of metal music and have held that title since the ’80s and the rise of metal music throughout the world.
 Dave Lombardo was a huge part of that.

 His influence over the band’s musical style, as well as his influence on the other bands, helped shape the unique sound for which the Slayer has been known throughout the years.

-The second time he left in 1992 when the band scheduled a concert on the day his first child was going to be born.
-He was adamant that he will be there for his kid birth together with his wife and was eventually kicked out of the band.
-He rejoined the band again in 2001, and played with them for several years, but on a more loose basis.
+The second time he left was in 1992 when the band scheduled a concert on the day his first child was going to be born.
+He was adamant that he would be there for his kid’s birth together with his wife and was eventually kicked out of the band.
+He rejoined the band again in 2001 and played with them for several years but on a more loose basis.

-In the meantime, Lombardo had several other bands in which he played, most famous of which are Grip Inc, Fantomas, and Dead Cross.
+In the meantime, Lombardo had several other bands in which he played, the most famous of which are Grip Inc., Fantomas, and Dead Cross.
 In later decades did most of his work together with Mike Patton, singer of Faith No More, throughout several bands and acts in which they cooperated.

-For his double-bass playing, he doesn’t simply use the double bass pedal as most of the drummers do, but instead he uses two double bass drums separately.
-He insists that it’s just a matter of style, as he doesn’t like the sound of two bass pedals hitting in the same drum, because of the resonance that is created.
+For his double-bass playing, he doesn’t simply use the double bass pedal as most drummers do, but instead, he uses two double bass drums separately.
+He insists that it’s just a matter of style, as he doesn’t like the sound of two bass pedals hitting the same drum, because of the resonance that is created.
 You can’t really argue with him that the sounds he is creating are unmatched for their clean sound.